tigredonorte/procurement/packages/ui/src/components/form/Slider/track.md

 The Slider component allows users to select values from a range by dragging a handle along a track.
 It supports single and multi-value selection, step intervals, and comprehensive accessibility features.

+## Missing things

+1. **Test Export Naming Convention Issue**: All test story exports in `Slider.test.stories.tsx` are missing the "Test" suffix.
+Current exports: `BasicInteraction`, `FormInteraction`, `KeyboardNavigation`, etc. Should be: `BasicInteractionTest`, `FormInteractionTest`, `KeyboardNavigationTest`, etc.

+2. **Test Naming Convention**: Test story names use emojis and "Test" in the name property (e.g., '🧪 Basic Interaction Test') but the export names don't follow the convention of having "Test" suffix.

 ## Component Parameters

 - `value`: Current slider value(s)